top of page

 After years of relying on the "blank check" aspect of insurance where the medical industry overcharged patients excessively, medical costs under the new policy will need to adjust to a world where patients pay for the procedure themselves, which will bring costs down to more normalized levels.

-Since the medical insurance industry will be dismantled by this new policy, their stockpile of funds from collecting premiums over the years should be returned to the original payer as a lump sum to give patients an initial boost to their personal healthcare saving accounts.
+Since the medical insurance industry will be dismantled by this new policy, their stockpile of funds from collecting premiums over the years should be returned to the original payer as a lump sum to give patients an initial boost to their personal healthcare savings accounts.

 bottom of page